Strengthen Your Passwords or Passphrases and Keep Them Secure

 Never use information in a password or passphrase which can be found online.

-Store written copies of your passwords or passphrase safely
+Store written copies of your passwords or passphrase safely.

 Here are some tips for safely storing a hard copy of your password:

 - Never write down the name of the service the password is for.
-E.g., if the password is for an Adobe application, do not write "Adobe: spacecamp MashedPotatoes4!" on a sheet of paper--no matter how safe you think that sheet of paper is.
+For example, if the password is for an Adobe application, do not write Adobe: spacecamp MashedPotatoes4! on a sheet of paper, no matter how safe you think that sheet of paper is.

-Password or passphrase escrow service
+Use a password or passphrase escrow service.

 Departments can store a sealed package of passwords or passphrases in a fire safe with IT Security.
-Only pre-designated parties will be able to retrieve the sealed package.
+Only designated parties will be able to retrieve the sealed package.
 For more information about this free service, see Password Escrow.

 2Factor Authentication (2FA)